Rape: Definitions and evolution of laws

 Transitions in women's roles in society were also shifting, causing alarm and blame towards rape victims.
 Because women were becoming more involved in the public (i.e. searching for jobs rather than being a housewife), some people claimed that these women were "loose" and looking for trouble.
 Giving up the gender roles of mother and wife was seen as defiant against traditional values while immersing themselves within society created the excuse that women would "not [be] entitled to protection under the traditional guidelines for male-female relationships".

 Until the 19th century, many jurisdictions required ejaculation for the act to constitute the offense of rape.
 Acts other than vaginal intercourse did not constitute rape in common law countries and in many other societies.
 In many cultures, such acts were illegal, even if they were consensual and performed between married couples (see sodomy laws).
 In England, for example, the Buggery Act 1533, which remained in force until 1828, provided for the death penalty for "buggery".
 Many countries criminalized "non-traditional" forms of sexual activity well into the modern era: notably, in the US state of Idaho, sodomy between consensual partners was punishable by a term of five years to life in prison as late as 2003, and this law was only ruled to be inapplicable to married couples in 1995.
-Today, in many countries, the definition of the actus reus has been extended to all forms of penetration of the vagina and anus (e.g. penetration with objects, fingers or other body parts) as well as insertion of the penis in the mouth.
+Today, in many countries, the definition of the actus reus has been extended to all forms of penetration of the vagina and anus (e.g. penetration with objects, fingers (digital rape) or other body parts) as well as insertion of the penis in the mouth.

 In the United States, before and during the American Civil War when chattel slavery was widespread, the law focused primarily on rape as it pertained to black men raping white women.
 The penalty for such a crime in many jurisdictions was death or castration.
 The rape of a black woman, by any man, was considered legal.
 As early as the 19th century, American women were criticized if they "stray[ed] out of a [dependent] position...fought off [an] attacker...[or] behaved in too self reliant a manner..." in which case "the term rape no longer applied".

 In 1998, Judge Navanethem Pillay of the International Criminal Tribunal for Rwanda said: "From time immemorial, rape has been regarded as spoils of war.
 Now it will be considered a war crime.
 We want to send out a strong message that rape is no longer a trophy of war."